MenkeTechnologies/zpwr/README.md

 The main window show in the screenshots is started by Prefix-D in an empty tmux window.

 ## Personal Config
-Startup shell files will source ~/.tokens.sh so you can put your additional code there which will not be overridden with `getrc`
+Startup shell files will source ~/.tokens.sh so you can put your additional code there.
+This file will not be overridden with the `getrc` shell function.

 ## Environment Variables
 You can set these environment variables in your .tokens.sh to customize the behavior of the terminal setup.